-Assuming that my current pregnancy is our final child, we recently went through our stored baby boy clothes, pulling out the ones that can be worn by our baby-girl-to-be, donating the majority, and saving five or six items that I can’t bear to part with.
+When I was pregnant with my second child, a daughter, we went through our stored baby boy clothes, pulling out the ones that could be worn by our baby-girl-to-be, donating the majority, and saving five or six items that I couldn’t bear to part with.
 Predictably, those extra special clothes are still on top of my spare dresser because I’m not really sure where they go.

 I’m torn. it would look really cute, but then we can’t enjoy the size and shape of the clothes when he’s an adult.
 Or, his wife can’t.
 (Secret fantasy: one day a baby grandson could wear these clothes– not that I have put one single thing on my son that my husband wore as a baby, and we have a similar hand-me-down-a-generation bag to choose from.
 It just seems that 1973 didn’t produce very soft fabrics.)
 I’ll let you know what I decide.